 Maybe you’re trying to break into Salesforce, or data, or operations!
 But you may not have that exact experience.
 And that’s okay.

-Touch on any/all tasks involving data or process.
-The formula I like to use for this is:
+Touch on any & all tasks involving data or process.
+If it helps, here’s the formula I like to use:

-Define = include the name of the system & the kind of tech it is (if lesser known)
+Define = name the system and the ‘kind’ of technology (if lesser known)

-Describe = highlight the kind of data you’re dealing/dealt with
+Describe = highlight the kind of data it deals with

 Quantify = include numbers: like # of records entered, maintained, # users, etc..

-Here are some ways I might highlight that experience (depending on what’s true):
+Here are some ways I might highlight that experience: